Morehouse Parish, Louisiana

-Morehouse Parish is a parish located in the U.S. state of Louisiana.
+Morehouse Parish (French:Paroisse de Morehouse) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 25,629.
 The parish seat is Bastrop.
 The parish was formed in 1844.

 Morehouse Parish comprises the Bastrop, LA Micropolitan Statistical Area, which is included in the Monroe–Ruston–Bastrop, LA Combined Statistical Area.

 History

 Francois Bonaventure built a house on 2000~acre tract in 1775 in Bastrop, Louisiana.

 Morehouse Parish is named after Colonel Abraham Morehouse, who served in the Revolutionary War.

 Throughout the first half of the twentieth century, Morehouse County was a stronghold of the Ku Klux Klan.
 During the trial for the 1922 Lynchings of Mer Rouge, Louisiana, many witnesses testified that county officials including Sheriff Fred Carpenter, his deputies, the district attorney, and the postmaster were Klan members.
-However the grand jury, itself likely made up largely of Klan members, dismissed the case.
+However, the grand jury, itself likely made up largely of Klan members, dismissed the case.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 806 sqmi, of which 795 sqmi is land and 11 sqmi (1.4%) is water.